Updated: Jun 1, 2026

 • Enter via the main Fifth Avenue entrance.

-• The Cantor Roof Garden / Roof Garden Bar is closed until 2030 (Tang Wing construction) — skip this in 2026.
+• The Cantor Roof Garden / Roof Garden Bar is closed for Tang Wing construction—skip until reopening.

 Tips